 Recently, we've been talking with customers and users about how mentoring is changing.
-It seems like people are changing the way they find mentors, how often they meet with them, and even who they consider a mentor.
+People are changing the way they find mentors, how often they meet with them, and even who they consider a mentor.

 To help us better understand this new view of mentorship, we've set out to interview people about how they think about mentorship.
 We kickoff the series of interviews with members from our InstaViser team.
 We sat down with Josh Getz, one of our customer success managers, to talk about who he turns to for advice, if it's true that mentors really need to be older than you, and how to ask the universe for help in finding a mentor.